mtrybus2208/table-sorter/README.md

-# Simple implementation of (Jquery and ES6) to filtering and sorting tables.
+# Simple example of using jQuery and ES6 to filtering and sorting tables.

 Used sort types:
 - Ascending order